Hong Kong Sevens: Atmosphere

-The Hong Kong Rugby Sevens is traditionally one of the biggest events, if not the biggest, on the Hong Kong sporting calendar.
+The Hong Kong Sevens is traditionally one of the biggest events, if not the biggest, on the Hong Kong sporting calendar.
 As such, there is a tremendous party atmosphere, with the involvement of the entire rugby-playing community.
 A two-day women's tournament, Hong Kong Women's Rugby Sevens, precedes the men's contests.
 Under the auspices of the Hong Kong Mini Rugby Football Union, children with local clubs aged between 6 and 12 years play tournaments before the main matches each day.
 They also take part in the March Past immediately before the semi-final round of the main tournament.